Thomasdezeeuw/heph/README.md

    trying to accepted connections.
  - *Non-blocking I/O*: normal I/O operations need to wait (block) until the operation can complete.
-Using non-blocking, or asynchronous, I/O means that rather then waiting for the operation to complete we'll do some other more useful work and try the operation later.
+Using non-blocking, or asynchronous, I/O means that rather than waiting for the operation to complete we'll do some other more useful work and try the operation later.
- - *Share nothing*: a lot of application share data across multiple threads.
-To do this safely we need to protect it from data races, via a [`Mutex`] or by using [atomic] operations.
+ - *Share nothing*: many applications share data across multiple threads.
+To do this safely, we need to protect it from data races via a [`Mutex`] or by using [atomic] operations.
 Heph is designed to not share any data.
 Each actor is responsible for its own memory and cannot access memory owned by other actors.
-Instead communication is done via sending messages, see [actor model].
+Instead, communication is done via sending messages–see [actor model].

 [`Mutex`]: https://doc.rust-lang.org/std/sync/struct.Mutex.html